Frequently Asked Questions

 - German Federal Law on Support in Education: There are some few options for foreign students to receive this support as well: www.bafoeg-aktuell.de/bafoeg/bafoeg-fuer-auslaender.html (information in German only)

-(for German citizens only)
+- A student loan: www.studentenwerk-magdeburg.de/en/finances/kfw-student-loans/ (for German citizens only)

+Do I have to pay back the scholarship?
 No. If your studies progress successfully you do not have to pay back the scholarship.
-If the studies do not progress successfully and/or reporting obligations have not been fulfilled, payment of the monthly stipend might not continue.
-In specific cases, repayment may be claimed.
+If your studies do not progress successfully and if you fail to submit a mandatory progress report after the first half of your programme on time, payment of the monthly stipend might not continue.
+In some cases, the university may demand repayment.

-You may, but the amount you receive from other scholarship programmes will be deducted from the monthly amount you receive from Goethe University’s Goethe goes Global scholarship programme.
+Can I apply for other sources of funding at the same time?
+You may, if the institution which offers you the other scholarship agrees to this, too.
+However, the amount you receive from other scholarships will be deducted from the monthly amount you receive from Goethe University’s Goethe Goes Global scholarship.

 You can find the list of additional application documents for the GGG scholarship on this website.

-Your referee should be a professor or a person with similar qualifications, e.g. an academic working in a research unit.
+Who can write a letter of recommendation for me?
+Your referee should be a professor or a person with similar qualifications, e.g. an academic working in a research department or research organization.

-Yes, you have to.
+Do I have to submit the motivation letter for the scholarship application anew, even if I have already written a motivation letter for the master’s programme application?
+Yes, you have to write a separate motivation letter for the scholarship.
 Please use the provided template.
 However, if there are identical questions, you may copy and paste the answers for the scholarship application.

 For GSEFM applicants only

-Yes, those students admitted to the Ph.D. programs are also simultaneously enrolled in the corresponding track of the MSQ Program and are therefore eligible to receive this scholarship.
+I am applying for both the master’s and Ph.D. programme.
+Am I eligible to receive the scholarship?
+Yes.
+Students admitted to the Ph.D. programme are simultaneously enrolled in the corresponding track of the MSQ programme, and therefore are eligible to apply for the GGG scholarship.

+Can I use the letter of evaluation of the GSEFM master’s application for the scholarship’s reference letters?
 Yes, however, they have to be filled out by academic staff (i.e. your referee) and not by yourself.

-Yes, you need to fill out the specific letter of motivation for the scholarship provided here, a tabular CV and both letters of evaluation must be submitted by professors or other academic staff members.
+Do I need any additional documents for the scholarship application, which are not required for my application at the GSEFM?
+Yes, you need to fill out the specific letter of motivation for the scholarship provided here, a tabular CV and both recommendation letters must be submitted by professors or other academic staff members.

 Deadlines and information on application results